Shen-Language/shen-sources/doc/port-upgrades.md

 `make.shen` now moves all top-level non-`defun` statements into a separate file called `init.kl`.
 In there, they grouped in a new function called `shen.initialise`.
 Calling `shen.initialise` sets all of the global symbols and prepares stateful data structures like the `*property-vector*`.
 Nothing else in the kernel can be expected to work before this function has been called.

+Because all of the toplevel forms are grouped in `shen.initialise`, it is no longer necessary to load the klambda files in any particular order, they just all have to be loaded before initialisation.

 **Minimum Requirements**

   - Port must include `init.kl` as part of the kernel.